Bombyx mori

-Bombyx mori, commonly known as the domestic silk moth, is a moth species belonging to the family Bombycidae.
+Bombyx mori, commonly known as the domestic silk moth, is a domesticated moth species belonging to the family Bombycidae.
 It is the closest relative of Bombyx mandarina, the wild silk moth.
 Silkworms are the larvae of silk moths.
 The silkworm is of particular economic value, being a primary producer of silk.
 The silkworm's preferred food are the leaves of white mulberry, though they may eat other species of mulberry, and even leaves of other plants.
 Domestic silk moths are entirely dependent on humans for reproduction, as a result of millennia of selective breeding.
 Wild silk moths, which are other species of Bombyx, are not as commercially viable in the production of silk.

-Sericulture, the practice of breeding silkworms for the production of raw silk, has existed for at least 5,000 years in China, whence it spread to India, Korea, Nepal, Japan, and then the West.
+Sericulture, the practice of breeding silk moths for the production of raw silk, has existed for at least 5,000 years in China, whence it spread to India, Korea, Nepal, Japan, and then the West.
 The conventional process of sericulture kills the silkworm in the pupal stage.
 The domestic silk moth was domesticated from the wild silk moth Bombyx mandarina, which has a range from northern India to northern China, Korea, Japan, and the far eastern regions of Russia.
 The domestic silk moth derives from Chinese rather than Japanese or Korean stock.

 Silk moths were unlikely to have been domestically bred before the Neolithic period.
 Before then, the tools to manufacture quantities of silk thread had not been developed.
 The domesticated Bombyx mori and the wild Bombyx mandarina can still breed and sometimes produce hybrids.
 It is unknown if B. mori can hybridize with other Bombyx species.
 Compared to most members in the genus Bombyx, domestic silk moths have lost their coloration as well as their ability to fly.

 Types

-Mulberry silkworms can be divided into three major categories based on seasonal brood frequency.
-Univoltine silkworms produce only one brood a season, and they are generally found in and around Europe.
+Mulberry silk moths can be divided into three major categories based on seasonal brood frequency.
+Univoltine silk moths produce only one brood a season, and they are generally found in and around Europe.
 Univoltine eggs must hibernate through the winter, ultimately cross-fertilizing in spring.
 Bivoltine varieties are normally found in East Asia, and their accelerated breeding process is made possible by warmer climates.
-In addition, there are polyvoltine silkworms found only in the tropics.
+In addition, there are polyvoltine silk moths found only in the tropics.
 Their eggs typically hatch within 9 to 12 days, meaning there can be up to eight generations of larvae throughout the year.
 Mulberry silkworms are highly sensitive to environmental variables, and diapause - a physiological arrest in development - can be significantly influenced by photoperiod, temperature and humidity.
-Recent studies have also reported the occurrence of non-diapause eggs in bivoltine races, indicating a more flexible diapause expression than previously understood.
+Recent studies have reported the occurrence of non-diapause eggs in bivoltine races, indicating a more flexible diapause expression than previously understood.

 Description and life cycle

-Larvae
+Larvae (silkworms)

 Eggs take about 14 days to hatch into larvae.
 Larvae have a preference for white mulberry, having an attraction to the mulberry odorant cis-jasmone.
-They are not monophagous, since they can eat other species of Morus, as well as some other Moraceae, mostly Osage orange.
-There are five instar before pupation.
+There are five instars before pupation.

+The silkworm is essentially monophagous, exclusively eating mulberry leaves (Morus spp.).
+By developing techniques for using artificial diets, the amino acids needed for development are known.